Govt to support local enterprises to test quality of honey for export

 ADDIS ABEBA – Two state offices have teamed up to support selected public and private enterprises to establish and upgrade Quality Testing Laboratories for honey.

-Top officials of the two, Ethiopian Agricultural Transformation Agency (ATA) and Ministry of Trade and Industry (MoTI), signed a partnership agreement on Thursday.
+Top officials of the two, Ethiopian Agricultural Transformation Agency (ATA) and the Ministry of Trade and Industry (MoTI), signed a partnership agreement on Thursday.

 Honey exporters in Ethiopia have to send samples of their processed honey to Germany and other countries for quality testing and assurance.